DataDog/dd-sdk-ios/docs/rum_collection/data_collected.md

 ## Data Storage

-Before uploading to Datadog, data is stored in cleartext in the cache directory (`Library/Caches`) of your application sandbox.
+Before data is uploaded to Datadog, it is stored in cleartext in the cache directory (`Library/Caches`) of your application sandbox.

 ## Further Reading